 A Day in the Life of a 2nd Year

 PGY-2 is split among various rotation sites with three months spent on the Behavioral Health Unit at Saint Alphonsus Regional Medical Center, two months at St. Luke’s Regional Medical Center working on the Consult Liaison Service, and three months at the Boise VA rotating with the Addiction Medicine program.
-In the second year, residents also complete a two month away rotation working at State Hospital South in Eastern Idaho, have a two week selective rotation and six weeks of night float duty at the VA.
+In the second year, residents also complete a two month emergency psychiatry rotation at the VA, and have a two week selective rotation and six weeks of night float duty at the VA.

 “A Day in the Life of a 2nd Year at State Hospital South”